kamathe/kamathe.github.io/posts/revhero1-file.md

 - 64-bit            :   You need a 64-bit machine to run this, also you need to understand 64-bit assembly :)
 - x86-64            :   Its meant to be run on `Intel` or `AMD` architecure, it won't run on other archs
 - dynamic linking   :   So it utilizes functions from `libc`, we can refer to the docs
-- not stripped      :   We'll lets hope you are able to make use of this bonus given by `xorpd`
+- not stripped      :   We'll lets hope we are able to make use of this bonus given by `xorpd`